Air Quality Program

 The Air Quality Program is responsible for monitoring and reporting levels of air pollutants, such as carbon monoxide and fine particles, within the municipality of Anchorage.
 The Program also responds to local air quality complaints and is responsible for various air quality projects.
 To step through the information and services provided by this program, click on links on this and succeeding pages.
 For current air quality conditions, call the Air Quality Hotline at 343-4899.

 Air Quality Data for Anchorage

 Get the most recent air quality data from stations in Anchorage and Eagle River.
-Levels given at counting stations (color-coded dots) reflect an 8-hour average concentration at the monitoring site; they are not a snapshot of air quality at current time.
+Levels given at counting stations (color-coded dots) reflect an 8-hour average concentration at the monitoring site; they are not a snapshot of air quality at the immediate time.
 The Alaska Dept. of Environmental Conservation maintains this information and can be accessed through the following link.
 Monitors for the Municipality include "Anchorage" and "Eagle River".
 Though monitors continuously collect data, reporting of information from sites to the internet can be problematic.

 Merrill Field Lead Monitoring Study